f5devcentral/f5-agility-labs-xc/docs/class2/class2.rst

 Welcome
 -------

-In this lab, attendees will take a deeper dive into F5 Application Firewall, Bot Defence and Malicious User.
+In this lab, participants will embark on a journey through Web Application and API Protection (WAAP) within F5 Distributed Cloud.
+Get ready to be hands-on, deploying and managing a Web Application Firewall, while gaining experience with F5 Distributed Cloud Bot Defense and Malicious Users.
-Attendees will review AFW Policy Frameworks, exercise configuration options, review security events and perform exclusion handling.
-Attendees will also explore Siganture and Signal based Bot Defense, along with dehavior driven Malicius User.

 Objective:
 ----------

 -  Gain a deeper understanding of key F5 Distributed Cloud security functions and controls

--  Gain an understanding WAAP Policies, Service Policies and BotDefense configuration.
+-  Explore WAAP Policies, BotDefense configuration, and behavior based Malicious User

 Lab & Tasks:
 ------------